Shop and Save on New York State Health Insurance

 However, there is a problem with disproportionate allotment of funds between states.
 For example, Alaska, which has 48 individuals under its pre-existing conditions pool as of October 31 is allotted $13 million.
 The state of Montana, on the other hand, which has 269 people under the same pool, was only allotted about $16 million.

 California and New Hampshire officials are worried that they might soon run out of money to fund their pre-existing condition pools by early this year.
-California was given a extra $118 million funding in addition to their initially allotted $761 million.
+California was given an extra $118 million in funding in addition to their initially allotted $761 million.

 Tags: |